aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 - **Connection Management**: Handles WebSocket connection states (disconnected, connecting, connected).
 - **Audio Playback**: Queues and plays audio chunks received from the server.
 - **Optimistic UI Updates**: Adds user messages immediately to the UI for better responsiveness.
+- **Job Data Tracking**: Monitors for newly created jobs during the session and provides navigation to the job board.
+- **Session Management**: Tracks session start time and polls for job creation.

 ## Component Structure